databricks-edu/build-tooling/README.md

 * `gendbc`: Create Databricks DBC files from the command line.
 * `master_parse`: The master notebook parse tool and module.

+Unless you're actually developing the build tools, you'll probably never run `master_parse` or `gendbc` manually; `bdc` will do that for you.

 ## Prerequisites

 * Ensure that you have a Python 2 environment (preferably, an activated virtual